+Did you know?
 You don’t need mayo for a delicious potato salad.
 This Moroccan potato salad gets its flavor from parsley and cumin instead.
-It’s great to replace hash browns or toast for a brunch, or even as a healthy dinner side dish.
+And it’s great to replace hash browns or toast for a brunch, or even as a healthy dinner side dish.

 Health Benefits of Potatoes